A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Let us use the \lmpcmd{fix npt} to control the temperature, as well as the pressure by allowing the box size to be rescaled along the $x$-axis:

 Let us also use the \lmpcmd{recenter} command to always keep the PEG at the position $(0,~0,~0)$:

-Note that the \lmpcmd{recenter} command has no impact on the dynamics, it simply repositions the frame of reference so that any drift of the system is ignored, which can be convenient for visualizing and analyzing the system.
+\begin{note} Note that the \lmpcmd{recenter} command has no impact on the dynamics, it simply repositions the frame of reference so that any drift of the system is ignored, which can be convenient for visualizing and analyzing the system.
+However, be aware that using \lmpcmd{fix recenter} can sometimes mask underlying issues in the simulation, such as a net momentum or the so-called ``flying ice cube syndrome''~\cite{wong2016good}. \end{note}

 Let us create images of the systems:

 Finally, to perform a short equilibration and save the final state to a \lmpcmd{.restart} file, add the following lines to the input:

 Run the simulation using LAMMPS.
 From the outputs, you can make sure that the temperature remains close to the target value of $300~\text{K}$ throughout the entire simulation, and that the volume and total energy are almost constant, indicating that the system was in a reasonable configuration from the start.
 See a snapshot of the system in Fig.~\ref{fig:PEG-solvated}.